tomerfiliba-org/rpyc/docs/api/security_rpyc_exposed.rst

     * :meth:`_rpyc_getattr`, :meth:`_rpyc_setattr`, and
       :meth:`_rpyc_delattr` methods are added  to the value.
-If you create a `RPyC restricted` object from any object that has already defined one or more of these methods, they will be called within the new :meth:`_rpyc_???attr` definitions.
+If you create a `RPyC Exposed` object from any object that has already defined one or more of these methods, they will be called within the new :meth:`_rpyc_???attr` definitions.